Lady Gaga Reveals Fibromyalgia Diagnosis, Her Goal Is To Bring Awareness And To Connect Others Who Have It

 The Netflix documentary, which will be available to stream on September 22, features Lady Gaga as you’ve never seen her before.
 The personal glimpse into her inner circle of her life will not only focus on her health issues, but also her performances, relationships, and how she lives her life as an ordinary girl.

 Are you also a fibromyalgia sufferer like Lady Gaga?
-Do you think she will be able bring more awareness of this painful condition?
+Do you think she will be able to bring more awareness of this painful condition?

 [Featured Image by Kevin Winter/Getty Images]